 One aim of Black Friday marketing should be to drive repeat visits by giving visitors plenty of reasons to keep coming back to the site.

-This works in two ways – people are incentivized to spend more in the run up to Black Friday, but the cash (essentially a gift card) encourages people to return later to buy more.
+In this example, Kohl’s is offering $10 in ‘Kohl’s Cash’ for every $50 spent up to the Black Friday date.
+This works in two ways – people are incentivised to spend more in the run up to Black Friday, but the cash (essentially in the same way a gift card or promo code works) encourages people to return later to buy more.

 Book A Free Sales Recovery Demo With Our Experts